UTM parameters & custom variables

 What custom variables are for

-Custom Variables are additional named parameters you add at variant level.
+Custom Variables are extra named values you add at variant level.

-On the add-or-edit variant form, Custom Variables sit below the variant UTM Parameters.
-Use + Add Variable to add rows, then set each key and value pair.
+On the add-or-edit variant form, Custom Variables sit below the variant's UTM Parameters.
+Click + Add Variable to add rows, then set each key and value.
 This screenshot is from the Add Variant flow; editing an existing variant uses the same fields.

 Add Variant form with the Custom Variables section, two key-value rows, and the Add Variable action